-Crowning Music of Awesome: Divine Divinity is not at all short of brilliant, atmospheric music.
-Havealisten.
+- Awesome Music: Divine Divinity is not at all short of brilliant, atmospheric music.
+Have a listen.
 Best of all, the entire soundtrack is available for free download off the composer, Kirill Pokrovsky's website.

-You could also rob merchants blind with pickpocketting and a bit of running around.
+- You could also rob merchants blind with pick-pocketing and a bit of running around.
 And there were dozens of ways to screw around using the Teleporter Pyramids.
-Including a way to avoid a moment of Lost Forever to gain the Dragon Shield.
+Including a way to avoid a case of Permanently Missable Content to gain the Dragon Shield.

 - Enemies flinch when they take damage.
 The lightning spell can be cast as quickly as you can click your mouse, if you've got the mana.
 Combine these two things and you've got a spell that paralyzes an enemy while you shock them over and over again, Emperor Palpatine-style.

 - Infinite money is possible by having the same item twice (preferably an expensive gem) and selling it to a Merchant.
 When the amount dialogue pops up, just type in "-1" and press Enter.
 You will have the item once more in your inventory and 255 are placed on the desk (thus you can buy anything and have change to spare).
 Secondary benefit being that traders will instantly like you a lot more.

 - That One Level: Iona's Dungeon is one of the must frustrating dungeons in RPG history.
 It's full of Demonic Spiders, you start at the end (so you can't just run to the exit) and you don't have your teleporter stones wich would allow you to teleport to a merchant to buy potions.